 1) Art Education Benefits Students… ALL Students

-You’ve probably heard that arts curriculum is beneficial to students, but did you know that it benefits all students, even the ones who aren’t particularly artsy?
+You’ve probably heard that arts education is beneficial to students, but did you know that it benefits all students, even the ones who aren’t particularly artsy?

 The work of advocacy organizations like Park West Foundation and Turnaround Arts—programs that specialize in bringing the arts to underperforming schools—has proven that both right- and left-brained kids really do benefit from arts education.